-You can pre-heat your car by activating preconditioning or defrost in the Tesla app.
-This will save significant energy on the road to be plugged in while preconditioning.
+You can manually pre-heat the cabin by activating preconditioning or defrost in the Tesla app.

-- Precondition: Open the Tesla app and tap 'Climate’ > ‘Turn On.’
+- Precondition: Open the Tesla app and select ‘Climate’ > ‘Turn On.’

-- Defrost: Open the Tesla app and select ‘Climate' > defrost icon.
+- Defrost: Open the Tesla app and select ‘Climate’ > ‘Defrost Car.’

 Watch for the Snowflake Icon

-A blue snowflake icon may appear on your touchscreen if your car battery is too cold to access all of its stored energy.
-When this icon is displayed you may also notice that battery power and regenerative braking are limited.
+A blue snowflake icon may appear on your touchscreen and in the app if your battery is too cold for full power and ideal range.
+When this icon is displayed, you may notice reduced regenerative braking and acceleration.

 Once the battery is warmed, the snowflake will disappear.
-Charging, driving and preconditioning are all ways to warm your battery quicker.
+Charging, driving and preconditioning are all ways to warm your battery.

-When you’re expecting icy conditions, these tips can help you store and drive your Tesla safely.
+When you’re expecting snowy or icy conditions, these tips can help you store and drive your Tesla vehicle safely.

 Reposition Wipers and Mirrors

-- Wipers in service position: In all models, tap 'Controls’ > ‘Service’ > ‘Wiper Service Mode’ > ‘On.’
+Wipers in service position: Select ‘Controls’ > ‘Service’ > ‘Wiper Service Mode’ > ‘On.’

 Defrost Snow and Ice

-In freezing conditions, use the Defrost feature in your Tesla app to melt snow and ice away from important surfaces.
+In freezing conditions, use the Defrost feature in your Tesla app to remotely melt away snow and ice prior to driving while you’re comfortable inside.

 Clear Important Surfaces

-- Frozen door handles: If your door handles are frozen, bump the handle with the end of your fist until the ice is broken.
+To manually clear a frozen handle, bump the handle with the end of your fist while wearing a glove until the ice is broken.

-- Frozen mirrors and windows: If your mirrors are frozen, manually open and close your mirrors to restore automatic mirror fold.
+If your mirrors are frozen, manually open and close the mirrors to restore automatic mirror fold.
 If your windows are frozen, melt ice with the Defrost feature in your Tesla app.

-- Frozen charge port: If your charge port is frozen, activate either Preconditioning (on HI) or the Defrost feature in your Tesla app.
+Address a frozen charge port by activating either Preconditioning (on HI) or the Defrost feature in the Tesla app.
 A frozen charge port will allow AC charging at lower rates with a blinking amber indicator.

-If you frequently drive on snowy roads, install winter tires for enhanced performance, safety and control.
-Purchase winter wheel and tire packages from the Tesla Shop or at a Tesla Service Center.
-Find additional installation information in the ‘Winter Tires’ section of your owner's manual.
+If you frequently drive on snowy or icy roads, install winter tires for enhanced performance, safety and control.
+Purchase winter wheel and tire packages from the Tesla Shop or at select Tesla Service Centers.
+Find additional installation information in the ‘Winter Tires’ section of the Owner’s Manual.

 Windshield Washer Fluid

 Refill with fresh washer fluid rated for cold temperatures.
-De-icing agents can evaporate over time, so topping up with fresh fluid regularly can help keep your wipers ready for snow and icy conditions.
+De-icing agents can evaporate over time, so topping off with fresh fluid regularly can help keep your wipers ready for snow and ice.

 Paint Protection Film and Mud Flaps

-During the winter season, road conditions can worsen with additional snow, salt and debris.
-Protect your vehicle’s paint with Paint Protection Film and Mud Flaps from the Tesla Shop.
+During the winter season, road conditions can worsen with snow, salt and debris.
+Consider protecting your vehicle’s paint with Paint Protection Film and Mud Flaps from the Tesla Shop.